SOP — Wortway CIP & Sanitisation¶

 - Set the Panel 1 swing bend as per the panel/tank reference table.

-Setup C — End of Week / No Wort:
+Setup C — End of Day / End of Week / No Wort (CIP WW EOD and CIP WW WEE):

-- Install a swing bend at the cellar panel directly connecting the delivery and return lines.
+- Connect a swing bend at Panel 1 directly connecting the delivery and return lines.

 3. Botec — CIP¶

-- Open the Botec batch schedule under 002 Brewhouse → CIP Brewhouse and select the recipe "WK Caustic + Acid [1] V 1.02".
+Open the Botec batch schedule under 002 Brewhouse → CIP Brewhouse and select the recipe "WK Caustic + Acid [1] V 1.02".
+This recipe uses Caustic (IC 1002) and Acid (DI 1011).

 - Set the timing and launch the recipe.
 Allow it to run to completion.